-Cuulon Oraci ORDER: That the Registrar be directed to annotate the register entry of [name] with a caution which is to remain on the register for a period of [x] year(s).
-Conditions of Practi ce Order ORDER: That the Registrar be directed to annotate the register entry of [name] to show that, from the date that this order takes effect ("the operative date"), [name] is to comply with the following conditions or practice:
+ORDER: That the Registrar be directed to annotate the register entry of [name] with a caution which is to remain on the register for a period of [x] year(s).

+Conditions of Practice Order

-- 1. within [time period] of the operative date, he shall undertake, and provide evidence to the Committee that he has undertaken training in [subject]; - 2. three months from the operative date and at quarterly intervals thereafter for a period of [time], he shall submit to the Committee [evidence of ???]; - 3. for a period of [time] from the operative date, promptly inform the Committee if he ceases to be employed by [employer]. - Suspension Order ORDER:
+- ORDER: That the Registrar be directed to annotate the register entry of [name] to show that, from the date that this order takes effect ("the operative date") and for a period of [x] years, [name] must comply with the following conditions of practice: - 1. within [time period] of the operative date, (s)he shall undertake, and provide evidence to the Committee that (s)he has undertaken training in [subject]; - 2. three months from the operative date and at quarterly intervals thereafter for a period of [time], (s)he shall submit to the Committee [evidence of ???]; - 3. promptly inform the Committee if (s)he ceases to be employed by [employer].

+Suspension Order

-That the Registrar be directed to suspend the registration of [name] for a period of [x] year(s).
+ORDER: That the Registrar be directed to suspend the registration of [name] for a period of [x] year(s).

-Striking Off Order ORDER:
+Striking Off Order

-That the Registrar be directed to strike [name] off the register.
+ORDER: That the Registrar be directed to strike [name] off the register.